EffCode/sobot-api-doc/source/includes/customers/_update-customer.md

 linkedin_profile | No | A Link of LinkedIn profile of a customer. twitter_profile | No | A Link of Twitter profile of a customer. extra_fields | No | This is a JSON object which accepts a Key value pair.
 This allows you to introduce new fields on customer profile as per your need.
 A Key in JSON should not have a space.
 If your keys have a space then replace it with underscore (_). <br/><br/> e.g.  ```{ "joining_data": "2023-01-12" }``` labels | No | List of labels to apply to customer.
-You can apply Labels to your customers while you are adding them.
-This is a JSON array of strings .
+This will replace all earlier labels, if any and apply the new ones.
+This is a JSON array of strings.